Filing Bankruptcy Due to Medical Bills

 Ensure Ongoing Debts Are Paid in Time

 Even though your medical debt would be discharged because of the bankruptcy, you might still have other loans that aren’t covered under the bankruptcy.
-It is crucial to make efforts to pay the remaining ongoing debts in time.
+It is crucial to pay the remaining ongoing debts on time.
 It is a great way to rebuild your credit.

 Use Other Types of Credit

-Using different kinds of credit might be challenging after bankruptcy, but it might help demonstrate your capability to manage multiple accounts successfully.
+Using different kinds of credit might be challenging.
 This can be in the form of new loans or other credit cards.
-However, use extreme caution if looking to borrow with ‘payday lenders’ who generally are more liberal with their lending but charge very high-interest rates.
+However, use extreme caution if looking to borrow with ‘payday lenders,’ who are generally more liberal but charge very high-interest rates.